miasvanklei/nocc/docs/architecture.md

 ```bash
 nocc g++ -x c++-header -o all-headers.h.gch all-headers.h
 ```
-It emits `all-headers.h.nocc-pch` **INSTEAD OF** `.gch/.pch` on a client-side — and compiled on a server-side into a real `.gch/.pch`.
+It emits `all-headers.h.nocc-pch` and `all-headers.h.gch` (in case remote compilation fails) on the client-side.
+Later when the precompiled header is requested, it is compiled on the server-side into a real `.gch/.pch`.

 <p align="center">
     <img src="img/nocc-own-pch.drawio.png" alt="own pch" height="281">
 </p>

-There are two notable reasons of heading this way:
+There is one notable reason of doing it this way:
-1. If we compile `.gch` locally, we nevertheless should upload it to all remotes.
-But `.gch` files are very big, so the first run uploading it to N servers simultaneously takes too long.
+- A precompiled header can get very big, so the first run uploading it to N servers simultaneously takes too long, longer that compiling the precompiled header on N servers
-2. If `.gch` headers (g++) can work after uploading, `.pch` headers (clang) can not.
-Clang **won't use a precompiled header** compiled on another machine, even with `--relocatable-pch` flag.
-The only solution for clang is to compile pch on a remote, anyway.

-A `.nocc-pch` file is a text file containing all dependencies required to be compiled on any remote.
+A `.nocc-pch` file is a json file containing the following information.
-Producing it on a client-side takes noticeably less time than compiling a real pch.
+- The hash of the locally compiled pch file (for server-side usage of key for obj cache)
+- The Compiler name
+- The input/output name
+- The Compiler arguments

-When a client collects dependencies and sees `#include "all-headers.h"`, it discovers `all-headers.h.nocc-pch` and uploads it like a regular dependency (then `all-headers.h` itself is not uploaded at all).
+When a client collects dependencies and sees `#include "all-headers.h"`, it discovers `all-headers.h.nocc-pch`.
+It then sends an extra option to the server telling that a pch file should be compiled.

-When `all-headers.h.nocc-pch` is uploaded, the remote compiles it, resulting in `all-headers.h` and `all-headers.h.gch` again, but stored on remote (until restart).
+When `all-headers.h.nocc-pch` is uploaded, the remote runs the commandline from deserializing the `nocc-pch` file resulting in `all-headers.h.gch`, but stored on remote (until restart).
 After it has been uploaded and compiled once, all other cpp files depending on this `.nocc-pch` will use already compiled `.gch` that is hard-linked into a client working dir.

-The original `.gch/.pch` on a client-side is NOT generated, because it's useless if everything works ok.
-If remote compilation fails for any reason, `nocc` will fall back to local compilation.
+If remote compilation fails for any reason, `nocc` will fall back to local compilation, using the pch the locally generated pch.
-In this case, local compilation will be done without precompiled header, as it doesn't exist.

 <p><br></p>